Frequently Asked Questions

 Does NWPA offer wraparound care?

 Yes.
-We will be offering a breakfast club, a wide range of after-school activities and an after-school care club.
+We will be offer a breakfast club, a wide range of after-school activities and an after-school care club.

 Who monitors a free school's standards?